Whoaa512/starred/README.md

 ## Others

+- [zebbern/claude-code-guide](https://github.com/zebbern/claude-code-guide) - Here is a full guide on claude tips and tricks and how you can optimise your claude code the best  full guides and every command possible even hidden ones!
 - [dwarvesf/WeAreHiring](https://github.com/dwarvesf/WeAreHiring) - We stand for the craftsmanship in software development and we're hiring.
 - [snarktank/ai-dev-tasks](https://github.com/snarktank/ai-dev-tasks) - A simple task management system for managing AI dev in Cursor
 - [iannuttall/claude-sessions](https://github.com/iannuttall/claude-sessions) - Custom slash commands for Claude Code that provide comprehensive development session tracking and documentation